premganwani619/Datansh.io/README.md

 2. The system clears the user session data from local storage.
 3. Users are redirected to the login page.

-### Forgot Password
+### Reset Password
-1. Users click on the "Forgot Password" link on the login page.
+1. Users click on the "Reset Password" link on the login page.
-2. They provide their email address.
+2. They provide their old and new passwords.
-3. If the email address matches an existing user, a password reset link is sent to that email address.
-4. Users can then reset their password using the provided link.
+3 If the password matches, it will be reset.

 ### Display Random User Data
 1. After successful login, users are redirected to a page where data of random users is displayed.
+2. User data is fetched from a random user API to ensure authenticity and diversity.
-2. Users can select the number of users they want to see per page using the pagination feature.
+3. Users can select the number of users they want to see per page using the pagination feature.

 ## Installation and Setup
 - Clone the repository to your local machine.